ninedotnine/madm/README.md

-# mutt alias danabase server
+# mutt alias danabase manager

-`mads` is a server for managing mutt aliases.
+`madm` is a server for managing mutt aliases.

 ## background